-We got two days of sunshine and I rushed outside with both kids to take walks.
+We got two days of warm sunshine and I rushed outside with both kids to take walks.
 This was an urgent matter!
-Two days.
+Two short days.

 Now it is cold and rainy again.
 A little sleet.
 Thanks, Michigan.

-Don’t mind me while I curl up with this hot and cozy beef stew.
+Don’t mind me while I curl up with a big bowl of this hot and cozy beef stew.
 If it happens to be warm where you are, well I hate you.

 Just kidding, I don’t hate you.